jcoreNL/spring-4.3-exam-notes/README.md

 - At runtime the proxy resolves to current `EntityManager` for current transaction in current thread

 ### What are disadvantages of ORM?
 What are the benefits?
+***Disadvantages***
+- Overhead for simple applications
+- You need to learn implementation
+- The performance is lower
+- It's hard to make complex queries

+***Benefits***
+- Easy mapping object model to data model
+- Much less code
+- Concurrency support
+- Automatic management of cache, connection pool, transactions and keys

 ### What is an "instant repository"? (hint:recall Spring Data)
 Spring Data can automatically create an implementation of a user defined repository instance.
 CRUD methods are auto-generated.